jquense/cobble/README.md

     console.log(mixinA.b) //=> true

 ### Descriptors
 Descriptors are function helpers for telling cobble how to handle conflicts between properties.
-By default, conflicting properties will be overrideen by a later property in the chain
+By default, conflicting properties will be overridden by a later property in the chain

     var mixinA = { greet: function(){ console.log('first one!') } }
       , mixinB = { greet: function(){ console.log('second one!') } }